Here is a pet peeve: the 1970’s. Or, as abbreviated, the 70’s. Knowing how to use apostrophes is important — yet, many people get it wrong every day.

 Specifically: The ‘70s.
 Not the 70’s.
 Nor the 1970’s.

-Tired of worrying about tricky grammar rules for your marketing content?
+Tired of worrying about tricky grammar rules for your marketing content creation?
 Talk to a content specialist at ClearVoice about developing high-quality, grammatically correct content for your brand today.